 Mask with shape ( ⇧ + ⌘ + M / ⇧ + Ctrl + M )

-When editing vector points, double clicking a point will convert it between a straight point and a curved point.
+When editing vector points, double clicking on a point will convert it between a straight point, and a curved point.
 When editing the curve, by default the handles will adjust symmetrically.
 To edit each one independently, hold option or alt while dragging the handle for asymmetric control.

 There are many keyboard shortcuts available beyond what has been covered in this guide.
 When hovering over features and functions within the interface or menus, Adobe XD will display the associated hotkeys where applicable so that you can easily discover other hotkeys and shortcuts.
 Below are some other important hotkeys you may want to integrate into your workflow.

 Create component ( ⌘ + K / Ctrl + K )

 Quickly convert a group or element into a reusable component.